JoshuaFrancisco/Spacecraft/README.md

 ### Running Environment:
 CodeBlocks, OpenGL/GLUT, SOIL, irrKlang.a

-#### NOTE: spacecraft.layout file is missing you can find that in the discord, and common folder not provided they can be found in the discord
+#### NOTE: common folder not provided they can be found in the discord

 ### How to Run it: